maar-ten/Quick-Map-Search/README.md

 Legal information
 ---
-The code for this extension was largely copied and modified from Cheng Lee's MapMe extension.
+Some code for this extension was copied from Cheng Lee's MapMe extension and then modified.
 I've left his copyright statement in the source files.